eventB-Soton/UML-B_ERS_Diagram/DeveloperDocumentation.md

  -  ac.soton.eventb.atomicitydecomposition.navigator
  -  ac.soton.eventb.atomicitydecomposition.persistence

 Then **create a new Run Configuration** based on your target platform (Rodin platform with needed plugins installed).
-You should probably name it with something significant like "Sirius Test Platform".
+You should probably name it with something significant like "ERS Diagrams Test Platform".
 Make sure that the previously imported plug-ins are loaded into your Run Configuration, **then run it.**

 In the run configuration that you've just run, **load the Sirius description project** :